FastComments/fastcomments-docs/src/content/guides/moderation/items/banning-users.md

 A shadow ban is a type of ban that makes it appear that the user's comment or vote was saved successfully, when in fact it was not.
 This may be desirable in certain situations.

+### Banning Via IP Address

+Unless a tenant wishes to opt out, FastComments supports banning via IP by storing a hashed version of the commenter's IP address.